brbrowning21/midilware/README.md

 4 - When knob is set to "Shift Encoder Hold", turning it while pressed will send
     on this channel
 5

+Where does buffer live?
+Assume it lives within twister
+Confirm by connecting Twister to powered usb hub to laptop.
+Then spamming messages to it, immediately removing USB from hub to laptop.
+Does the powered Twister still respond to message queue?
+Alternative: look at schematic

+Test length of buffer (be that internal or external) Spam with random
+Send a known pattern
+Start timing
+Spam random (count # of these msgs)
+Send a known pattern
+Stop timing
+Idk what this does lol

+Random: to prevent midi fighter from optimizing the display updates to LEDs Known pattern: something to distinguish from random

+Another test: try to fill the buffer.
+After what point does message get lost?

+# Test results
+Hooked up laptop -> USB hub -> Twister.
+Spammed messages to Twister, then yanked the cable between laptop and hub.
+Twister immediately stopped.
+Buffer must live on the laptop side (despite rtmidi library not listing any buffer/queue on the output side).
+This is actually good because it means the MIDI message output rate of the computer is the bottleneck.